ClojureBridge/drawing/curriculum/create-something.md

 2. `:middleware [m/fun-mode]` in `q/defsketch` form

-At this moment, the `practice.clj` looks like this:
+At this moment, the code looks like this:

 ```clojure
 (ns drawing.practice